kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-cassandra.md

     }
     ```

-If the `UDT` type is not used through an enclosing entity, but as a standalone Cassandra type, mapper generation can be enabled explicitly with `@EntityCassandra`.
+If the `UDT` type is not used through an enclosing entity, but is itself the result of a query, add `@EntityCassandra` next to `@UDT`.
-This is useful when the mapper is needed as a separate graph component.
+`@UDT` alone generates the column reader and writer; `@EntityCassandra` additionally generates the row and result-set mappers,
+which is what a repository method returning that type needs.

 ===! ":fontawesome-brands-java: `Java`"

     ```java
+    @UDT
     @EntityCassandra
     public record Name(String first, String last) { }
     ```